John Alexander FRGS

 Bomb Disposal and Diving Group Command

-Selected to Command one of the UK’s two Bomb Disposal and Diving Groups in 2008, John returned to the UK to manage high readiness operations that span 1500 miles of UK coastline, including the capital, and equates to dealing with 1000 items of live ordnance annually.
+Selected to Command one of the UK’s three Bomb Disposal and Diving Squadron’s in 2008, John returned to the UK to manage high readiness operations that span 1500 miles of UK coastline, including the capital, and equates to dealing with 1000 items of live ordnance annually.

 London 2012 Olympic Games